Meet Our Woodbury Team

-Candace has been trained in Play Therapy, Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood: Revised Edition (DC:0-3R) and DC:0-5, Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), and is a certified PREPARE/ENRICH Facilitator.
-She is also currently working toward her Registered Play Therapy Certification.
+Candace has extensive training and education in Play Therapy and has obtained her Registered Play Therapy Credential through the Association for Play Therapy.
+She has also been trained in Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood: Revised Edition (DC:0-3R) and DC:0-5, Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), and is a certified PREPARE/ENRICH Facilitator.
 Candace has previous experiences as a Personal Care Assistant, providing therapy and skills in home based and outpatient settings, and working with toddlers in a mental health day treatment.

 University of Minnesota- Twin Cities, Bachelor of Arts in Child Psychology